malik727/meta-offline-voice-agent/README.md

 This will open an interactive shell where you can issue commands and get related results.
 This is just a sample model and may not be able to handle all types of commands.
 You can always train your own RASA intent engine model using your custom dataset by following the official [RASA docs](https://rasa.com/docs/rasa/).

 ## Supported Targets
-Currently, following targets are fully supported:
+Currently, the following targets are fully supported:
 - QEMU x86-64 (work in progress)

 ## Maintainers